• Skip to primary navigation

 When it comes to blackberries, I can get some at the farmers market but only a basket here or there and they aren’t around for long, so I have to rely on the grocery most of the time.
 And while I love blackberries, it can get expensive if they’re not local.
 So for this blackberry dessert, you’ll use an equal amount of blackberries and peaches and you can use frozen.

-This blackberry cobbler is a little more cake like than my strawberry cobbler that has more of a biscuit topping.
+This blackberry cobbler is a little more cake like than those with a biscuit topping.
 When it firms up, it’s thick enough that you can cut it into bars.

 A spoonful of blackberry cobbler.